huggingface/transformers/README.md

 python run_transfo_xl.py --work_dir ../log
 ```

-This command run in about 10 min on a single K-80 an gives an evaluation accuracy of 86.42% (the authors reports a median accuracy with the TensorFlow code of 85.8% and the OpenAI GPT paper reports a best single run accuracy of 86.5%).
+This command runs in about 1 min on a V100 and gives an evaluation perplexity of 18.22 on WikiText-103 (the authors report a perplexity of about 18.3 on this dataset with the TensorFlow code).

 ## Fine-tuning BERT-large on GPUs